corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

 Do you wish your Trade Stations and Commercial Ring Worlds had a little more "oomph?"
 Or maybe you're disappointed with how far ahead Ecumenopolis Commercial Worlds got with my mod [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991).
 Then this mod is for you!
 The Trade Station and Commercial Ring World colony designations now also boost the build-speed of commercial buildings and the relevant commercial districts by 25% as well as the  overall trade value by 20%.
-That is the boost as the Ecumenopolis Commercial designation.
+That is the same boost as the Ecumenopolis Commercial designation.

 Additionally, Trade Districts and Commercial Segments now provide more Merchant jobs and fewer Clerk jobs as long as the colony designation is Trade Station or Commercial Ring World respectively.
 But wait, there's more!
 Empires with the Merchant Guilds civic will find that more Merchants replace Clerks.
 But wait, there's _even_ more!
 Megacorps replace some Clerks with an Executive(s) and Manager(s).
 And if that wasn't enough, we'll throw in positive interaction with the "Commercial Enterprise" tradition for another/more Merchant(s) and the "Interstellar Franchising" tradition for another/more Clerk(s) or Manager(s).